Watch Video39 min

 From the craziest wave in California to the cruisiest, welcome to San Onofre State Beach in North County San Diego.

 SanO might be home to the most clichéd surfing scene in California, but in no way is that a bad thing.
-A warm, fuzzy throwback to the good old days, this is a beach to hang with your friends as much as it is a place to hang ten, which is saying a lot as it is heaven for longboarders.
+A warm, fuzzy throwback to the good old days, this is a beach to hang with friends as much as it is a place to hang ten, which is saying a lot as it is heaven for longboarders.

 Kolohe Andino portrait on the beach at San Onofre